To: Participants of the Prudential Long-Term Care Insurance Plan and the Prudential Individual Health Plan (collectively, the “Plans”).

 We are required by law to:

-- Ensure that health information that identifies you is kept private, except as such information is required or permitted to be disclosed by law.
+- Ensure that Protected Health Information that identifies you is kept private, except as such information is required or permitted to be disclosed by law.

 - Describe the Plans’ legal duties and privacy practices with respect to your Protected Health Information.